-Exempt Goods and/or Service Exemption Limit and Extent Live Shows, Artistic Performances, Digital Movies Exempt up to a maximum of \$250,000 in any one instance where the show, performance or movie is a unique product or service.
-Freight Exempt up to a maximum of \$75,000 in any one instance.
+Exempt Goods and/or Service Exemption Limit and Extent Live Shows, Artistic Performances, Art Work Exempt up to a maximum of \$150,000 in any one instance where the show, performance, or artwork is a unique product or service.
+Freight Exempt up to a maximum of \$20,000 in any one instance.
 Where possible market testing is encouraged.
-Travel/Airfares Exempt up to a maximum of \$25,000 in any one instance.
+Travel/Airfares Exempt up to a maximum of \$10,000in any one instance.
 Where possible market testing is encouraged.
 An equitable approach to purchasing this service from any local travel suppliers shall apply.
 Leasing of Property Exempt up to a maximum of \$75,000 p.a. in any one instance.
-Souvenirs and Tourism Merchandise Exempt up to a maximum of \$25,000 in any one instance where the merchandise is a unique product or service.
+Souvenirs and Tourism Merchandise Exempt up to a maximum of \$10,000 in any one instance where the merchandise is a unique product or service in accordance with s3.58 of the Local Government Act 1995.
 Software and other annual subscriptions No limit.
 Recurrent subscription costs shall be considered in the initial purchasing value for money assessment.
 Insurance Renewals No limit.
-Recurrent subscription costs shall be considered in initial purchasing value for money assessment.
+Recurrent subscription costs shall be considered in the initial purchasing value for money assessment.
 Sole Source of Supply No limit.
-Sole source of supply validity must be demonstrated, documented, and approved by the authorising officer.
+Sole source of supply validity must be demonstrated, documented, and approved by the CEO, Deputy CEO or Executive Manager Infrastructure Services.

-10. Local Purchasing
+11. Local Purchasing